Cumulative Games: Who is the current player?: Two-player Cumulative Subtraction

+This definition is a part of the inspiration for this paper.
+It is a formalization of the mentioned ``tabular approach'' in this setting (see Example~\ref{ex:cumsub}).
+In \cite{CLMW} it is shown that this outcome is always nonnegative for fixed subtraction sets.
+This need not be the case for heap-size dynamic games.
+If, for example $\s(2)=2$ and $\s(3)=1$, then $o(3)=-1$.
+Such things cannot happen for fixed rulesets.
+Of course, the point of this defineition, is the following result \cite{CLMW}.

-\begin{proposition}[Symmetric, Zero-sum, \cite{CLMW}] Consider a ruleset $\s$ in symmetric zero-sum Cumulative Subtraction.
-At any grounded position $(x,(0,0),2)$, suppose that $\left(x^\T,\left(C_1^\T,C_2^\T\right)\right)$ is a terminal position under optimal play.
-Then, the utility is $o_\zs(x)=C_1^\T-C_2^\T\ge~0$. \end{proposition} \begin{proof} This is immediate by Definition~\ref{def:outS}. \end{proof} Although the rules of game are more natural for self-interest than zero-sum ditto, the self-interest outcome function will require some extra consideration, namely the requirement of a tie-break rule for each player, in case of indifference.
+\begin{proposition}[Symmetric, Zero-sum, \cite{CLMW}] Consider a symmetric ruleset $\s$ in {\sc Zero-sum Cumulative Subtraction}.
+At any grounded position $(x,(0,0),p)$, suppose that $\left(x^\T,\left(C_1^\T,C_2^\T\right),p'\right)$ is a terminal position under optimal play.
+Then, the utility is $o_\zs(x)=C_1^\T-C_2^\T$. \end{proposition} \begin{proof} This is immediate by Definition~\ref{def:outS}. \end{proof} Although the rules of game are more natural for self-interest than zero-sum ditto, the self-interest outcome function will require some extra consideration, namely the requirement of a tie-break rule for each player, in case of indifference.

-The outcome at every position $x$ should specify a value for both players, in the case that each of them starts, and thus, in the general case, we will need an $n\times n$ matrix for the outcome $o_\si(x)$ (indeed this is what we do later in Section~\ref{sec:cumgame}).
-For now we can use simpler notation.
+The outcome at every position $x$ should specify a value for both players, and this pair depends on who starts.
+Thus, in the general case, the {\em outcome} requires a $2\times 2$ matrix (that is generalized to an $n\times n$ matrix in Section~\ref{sec:cumgame}).
+For now we can use a simpler notation.

-The outcome is defined with respect to player~1 as starting player, thus $p=2$ (by symmetry, the analogous result when player~2 starts is just reversing players' utilities).
-However, to simplify notation, for symmetric rulesets we write $\s(x)=\s(x,1)=\s(x,2)$.
+The outcome is defined with respect to Player~1 as starting player, and by symmetry, the outcome when Player~2 starts is obtained by reversing the player utilities.
+To simplify notation, for symmetric rulesets we write $\s(x)=\s(x)_1=\s(x)_2$.